legomolina/LMSpoiler/README.md

  <br />
 #####Configuration
 As I said before you can customize the parser.
 You can change the element who contains spoiler tags ("#content" by default), the text showed in handler ("Show hidden content" by default), the class used to style the entire spoiler("spoiler" by default) and the time that takes to open/close the spoiler (350 miliseconds by default).<br />
-Change element who contains spoiler tags (please use unique selector like ID, working in multielements):
+You can change the element which contains the spoiler tags (please use unique selector like ID,  WIP -> multielements):
 ```javascript
 <script>
 	LMSpoiler.contentTag = "#newContent"; // (String), use css selectors